OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

 This document details the creation of an expanding card using only CSS.
-The card expands vertically to reveal more content when hovered over, creating a smooth and engaging user experience.
-This example uses pure CSS, making it lightweight and easy to integrate into any project.
+The effect involves a smooth expansion of the card content upon hover, revealing hidden information with a subtle animation.
+We'll leverage CSS transitions and transforms for a polished user experience.
+This example uses plain CSS3, but could easily be adapted to a framework like Tailwind CSS.

 **Description of the Styling:**

-The card utilizes CSS transitions and transforms to achieve the expanding effect.
-Initially, the card's height is set to a minimum, revealing only a summary.
-On hover, the height transitions smoothly to its maximum, displaying the full content.
-A subtle background shadow is added to enhance visual appeal.
-The overall style is clean and modern.
+The card starts in a collapsed state.
+On hover, it expands horizontally, revealing more content.
+The expansion is animated using a CSS transition, creating a smooth visual effect.
+The background color subtly changes to emphasize the interaction.

 **Full Code:**